 Step 1.
 Revenue forecasting

-Fiscally constrained long-range transportation plans must reflect financial resources that are expected to be reasonably available over the time period of that plan.
-Federal laws and rules mandate that forecasting must be done cooperatively with relevant parties.
-To forecast revenues over a long period of time, many things must be considered and ultimately defined.
+Air quality conforming fiscallyf constrained long-range transportation plans must reflect financial resources that are expected to be reasonably available over the time period of the plan.
+Federal laws andregulations mandate that forecasting must be done cooperatively with relevant parties.
+To forecast revenues over a long period of time, many factors must be considered and defined.
 Such items typically include, but are not limited to:

 How traditional sources of funds should be forecast over a 20- to 25-year period.